pryv/dev-site/source/customer-resources/pryv.io-setup.md

 You can either:

-- obtain one yourself through a domain name registrar of your choice, make sure that you can configure your domain's name servers.
+- obtain one yourself through a domain name registrar of your choice, make sure that you can configure your domain's DNS zone, including records of type A & NS.
 - or contact us directly to obtain a pryv.io subdomain, e.g. ***your-platform-name*.pryv.io**

-You will need to obtain an additional one for your staging development, and pre-production if you have one.

 For each platform, you will have to define the following DNS Records: